-… but what is the best term length for your needs?
+But how do you figure out what the best term length is for your needs?

 Some want to select a term for the exact amount of years they have left on their mortgage, or line it up with their retirement date.